What is Nursing Informatics?

 NI supports nurses, consumers, patients, the interprofessional healthcare team, and other stakeholders in their decision-making in all roles and settings to achieve desired outcomes.

 I believe that this points to a bigger goal, purpose and meaning to all the work that we do as Nurse Informaticists.
 It is not just to complete an informatics or technology-related project such as a bed management system (BMS) or barcoded medication administraton (BCMA), or creating and improving quality improvement (QI) reports, or even leading/participating in implementing a new electronic health record (EHR) for your organization, although these are all noteworthy activities.
+As stated in this article, you can browse your selection of available deals on smartphones and top brands and explore the service plans that best suit your needs.

 It is so much more than that.
 It means that our knowledge of the above-mentioned sciences, our skill in analyzing and improving workflows, our ability to create and modify software to improve nursing data management, and our competence in managing projects, are all used for a greater good – to support and empower nurses, patients, other members of the healthcare team and other stakeholders as they make decisions related to their health and their work.